anodepyxis/automatescripty/README.md

 Also please do comment and help me out of there is some problem with the scripts that I provide.
 I would love honest and clear feedback for this work.

+ALSO when you start this script in terminal, it will ask you to type in your password so yeah pay attention to that before the time OUT comes into play!

 📦 Some Features Of My Scripts